What you will need to do and to know to get started

 There are some things that need serious consideration before embarking on this new endeavor.

 Dealing with the children is a wonderful and exciting time.
-They open your eyes to many things that as an adult we tend to have forgotten, they see joy everywhere, and are constantly experiencing things for the first time - it's awe inspiring, fun, and exciting!
+They open your eyes to many things that as adults, we tend to have forgotten, they see joy everywhere, and are constantly experiencing things for the first time - it's awe inspiring, fun, and exciting!
 And all the rest of the reality must be carefully considered.

 Like I said, the hardest part is dealing with the parents.
 The guilt they may feel for having to leave their child will be dumped on you.
 When the child becomes attached to you, it may create feeling of jealousy from the parent.